MrDeb/NeudoseCDH/README.md

 # NeudoseCDH

-A Server Client TCP communication based on C
+# A Server Client TCP communication written by C

 How to start: (SQLite must be installed)